Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## The ROS side

 > Note: This project was built using the ROS Melodic distro, and Python 2.

+Most of the ROS setup has been provided via the `niryo_moveit` package.
+This section will describe the `.launch` files and start the necessary ROS nodes for communication.

 1. The provided files require the following packages to be installed; run the following if the packages are not already present: